 Success in this process can have a material impact on a hospital’s bottom line.
 Recoveries vary considerably depending on the effectiveness of current efforts and the complexity of payor contracts can range from 2-6 percent of paid claims.
 Importantly, it can also help providers achieve higher patient satisfaction levels, because patients (and medical staff members) often wind up in the middle of an inaccurate claim’s adjudication process.

 In today’s highly competitive healthcare environment, hospitals cannot afford to confuse, irritate or lose patients due to administrative complexities.
-The additional margin pressure hospitals are enduring due to the pandemic is even more of a reason to assure any and all underpayments are identified, resolved and collected in a timely manner.
+The additional margin pressure hospitals are enduring due to the pandemic is even more of a reason to assure any and all revenue recovery and that underpayments are identified, resolved and collected in a timely manner.